Dr. Manoj Chopra

-He is an Associate Professor of Civil Engineering in the College of Engineering and Computer Science at the University of Central Florida.
+He is a Professor of Civil Engineering in the College of Engineering and Computer Science at the University of Central Florida.
 He served as the Director of the Stormwater Management Academy and specializes in Geotechnical Engineering.
 He received his PhD and MS degrees in civil engineering from the University at Buffalo (SUNY) and his BE (Honors) in civil engineering from India.
 He joined the University of Central Florida in 1993 as an Assistant Professor.
 He served as the Chair of the UCF Faculty Senate from 2005 to 2009 and was a member of the UCF Board of Trustees.

 His research areas include soil erosion and sediment control, pervious pavements, soil behavior and geo-environmental engineering.
 He has supervised numerous doctoral and masters students and conducted over $5 million of sponsored research.
 For his research activities, he shared the 2001 Excellence in Environmental Engineering award and also received the NASA Gold Quality Award for Continual Improvement for his patented work in innovative groundwater cleanup techniques.
 He also serves as the Director of the UCF Deep Foundation research facility funded by the Florida Department of Transportation.
 He has several publications in the development and application of numerical methods to poroelasticity, soil erosion, and seismic soil dynamics.